Post

 }

-• Methods marked [Pure] attribute
+• Methods marked with the [Pure] attribute

 • Methods on immutable types